victorpothin/victorpothin/README.md

 - I'm 25 yo.
 - I’m currently working as a Developer at [Autoglass](https://www.autoglass.com.br)
 - I work with .NET and Node.
-- In current I develop in GoLang for personal projects.
 - I'm enthusiastic about functional langs like Haskell and F#!